-Can the hazard be eliminated altogether?

-- If not, what control measures can be put in place to reduce the risk to a minimum? - Can the hazard be controlled at source? - Can the work be adapted to suit the physical capabilities of the students? - Can the use of technology reduce the risk? - Can steps be taken to protect the whole place from the hazard? - If all else fails, can personal protective equipment reduce the risk to individuals?
+- Can the hazard be eliminated? - If not, what control measures can be implemented to reduce the risk to a minimum? - Can the hazard be controlled at the source? - Can the work be adapted to suit the physical capabilities of the students? - Can the use of technology reduce the risk? - Can steps be taken to protect the whole place from the hazard? - If all else fails, can personal protective equipment reduce the risk to individuals?